vhscom/after-dark/docs/content/_index.md

 <section class="grid tagline">
   <div class="cell -12of12">
-    <p>After Dark is a self-hosted flat-file CMS built on Hugo designed to create static websites ungodly fast.</p>
+    <p>After Dark is a hypermedia authoring toolkit built with Hugo for creating fast static websites with ungodly speed.</p>
   </div>
 </section>